segmentio/segment-docs/README.md

 We're using Rouge, set in the `_config.yml`.
 It's now default for Jekyll 3 and later, so 🎉.

-A list of the cues rouge accepts can be found [here](https://github.com/rouge-ruby/rouge/wiki/list-of-supported-languages-and-lexers).
+A list of the cues Rouge accepts can be found [here](https://github.com/rouge-ruby/rouge/wiki/list-of-supported-languages-and-lexers).

 # Frontmatter